silv3rr/docker-glftpd/docs/Run.md

 After config it will check for a local image to start first or if it's not available it'll get the image from github registry.

-The container name will be `glftpd` with same hostname, and a `glftpd-web` container using `web` as hostname.
+The container name will be `glftpd` with same hostname, and a `glftpd-web` container using `glftpd-web` as hostname.
 Both use the 'shit' network.
 By default containers get removed when stopped.

 Runs `docker run --rm --detach --name glftpd --hostname glftpd --publish 1337:1337 --workdir /glftpd docker-glftpd:latest` and any options